-not improve from year to qua year. the
+not improve from year to year.

 quality staff to remain on the faculty.

 Leadership Evidence of proficiency on this indicator may be seen in the leader's behaviors or actions.
 Illustrative examples of such evidence may include, but are not limited to the following: